 Z6 Commissioning, LLC (Z6) is one of the few companies in Texas who are ISO/IEC 17025 accredited in roof uplift test FM Global 1-52 and ASTM E907.
 As such, we are uniquely positioned to assure your roof meets all applicable building codes and insurance/warranty requirements.

 Z6 set out to be the leader in roof uplift testing by building our own improved version of a typical testing chamber.
 Uplift testing used to be referred to as “bubble test” as it was often conducted with a high-strength skylight dome.
 FM Global was on hand during our “maiden voyage” and was so impressed with our chamber design; they suggested we put the system on the market.
 Z6 Commissioning (Z6) built our roof uplift chamber with the mindset of eliminating the controversial “spiking” test pressures issue.
 We do this by showing the readings for pressure and deflection in a real-time computer generated graph during the test and on the report.
 Our custom roof uplift chamber, calibrated tooling and extensive protocols evaluate and record pressure and deflection measurements in real-time.

-An Uplift Chamber Test is nondestructive on properly installed roofs and utilizes our custom 5’x5’ aluminum chamber that simulates wind uplift pressure by suctioning critical areas of the roof one pressure step at a time, up to 150% of design pressure, depending on the test method.
+An uplift chamber test is nondestructive on properly installed roofs and utilizes our custom 5’x5’ aluminum chamber that simulates wind uplift pressure by suctioning critical areas of the roof one pressure step at a time to the required pressure.

 The following process shows how negative pressure testing is conducted using an uplift chamber:

-Roofs typically fail uplift testing for one of three reasons:
+Roofs typically fail uplift testing one of three ways: